Appointment of Registered Pharmacists to the PSI Council

 Key dates

 - By 12 midday on Wednesday, 19 March 2025: Last date for receipt of nominations for pharmacists wishing to stand for election.
 Candidates will be published on this website if an election is required and the Returning Officer will establish the electoral register (all registered pharmacists).
-[This step has been completed]

 - By Wednesday, 2 April 2025: For an election, the Returning Officer will send ballot papers with voting instructions by post to all registered pharmacists at their address as provided in the Register of Pharmacists.